fmorriso/Python-MongoDB-Pydantic-Example/README.md

 # python-pyODMongo-example

-Example of using PyODMongo to access MongoDB Atlas databasess and collections.
+Example of using PyODMongo to access MongoDB Atlas databases and collections.

 ## References
 * [PyODMongo](https://pyodmongo.dev/getting_started/#__tabbed_1_2)